 - Compensation to make up for the trouble

-Don’t forget to inquire with airline staff about these things if your plans change.
-They have to tell you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline workers about these things if your plans change.
+They are obligated to tell you about your rights when there’s a significant delay or cancellation.

 Azores Airlines Flight Delay Compensation

-Flight delays from Azores Airlines can be really annoying.
-However there’s a bright side: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Azores Airlines can be very frustrating.
+However there’s some good news: if you’re stranded for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are on your side.
-You could be eligible for up to €600 per person.
-What is important is when you land, not when you take off.
+Regulations in the UK and EU are in your favor.
+You could get up to €600 per person.
+What counts is when you arrive, not when you leave.
 So keep an eye on your arrival time if you want to seek flight delay compensation.

-The amount you receive depends on the length of your journey.
-A brief trip won’t get you as much money as a longer flight, even if they’re both delayed the same amount of time.
+Your compensation depends on the length of your journey.
+A short flight won’t yield as much as a long one, even if they’re both delayed for the same duration.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |